The bulk of our work at DCS is supporting SMEs to collect payment of overdue invoices.

 The debtor will be advised that either County Court action or Insolvency / Bankruptcy proceedings will be taken if they do not respond.

-If necessary, we will negotiate a payment plan to settle the debt as soon as possible.
-Interest charges continue to accrue on each overdue invoice until it is paid in full.
+If appropriate, we negotiate a payment plan with the debtor to expedite debt settlement.
+It’s important to note that interest charges continue to accrue on each overdue invoice until it is paid in full.

-If you are not ready to instruct us yet, or would like some help with credit control, we provide our clients (and prospective clients) with free “Your Payment is Late” cards which you can attach to statements or overdue copy invoices sent to your customers.
-If you would like some of these, without any obligation to use our services, simply complete the online form.
+If you are not yet ready to instruct us or require assistance with credit control, we offer free “Your Payment is Late” cards to our clients (and prospective clients).
+These cards can be attached to statements or overdue copy invoices sent to your customers.
+To request these cards, without any obligation to use our services, simply complete the online form.

-For further information on how we can help to collect payment on overdue invoices, or to request an Instruction Form, simply contact us.
+For further information on how we can assist in collecting payment for overdue invoices or to request an Instruction Form, please don’t hesitate to contact us.